 There are so many reasons to love wooden toys and wooden puzzles.
 As we become more aware of the issues surrounding plastic toys, and learn to fall in love again with slow play, wooden puzzles and toys are once again in fashion.
-However, unlike plastic toys, you can't just chuck your wood toys in the dishwasher or blast them with bleach.
+However, unlike plastic toys, you can’t just chuck your wood toys in the dishwasher or blast them with bleach.
 Cleaning wooden puzzles requires a bit more thought, but thankfully not much!
-Here are some suggestions on how to keep your wooden toys and puzzles from Baba Me clean.
+Here are some suggestions on how to keep your wooden toys and puzzles clean.

 - 1. Use Appropriate Materials